Linyi-Wei/2020MLF-PROJECT/README.md

 <br>Notice that PCA-Tree, with 0.974 PRE, is the best method among them.
 We draw an ROC curve to deeply analyze this model.
 <br><div align=center>![](https://github.com/Linyi-Wei/2020MLF-PROJECT/blob/master/4.Model%20training/ROC.jpg)</div>

-# Part 6 Apply more advanced model: Random forest/Bagging/Adaboost
+# Part 6 Apply more advanced model: Random forest, Bagging and Adaboost
 In this part, we use both PCA dimensionality-reduced data and KNN feature selection data.
 These data are both put into training Random forest, Bagging and Adaboost these three model.
 <br>In order to show our results more succinctly, the following table is used to show the results.
 <br>